hkramski/klipper-cmd/README.md

 ## Installation

-Put this script into `/usr/local/bin`.
+Put the script `klipper-cmd` into `/usr/local/bin`.

-For Klipper actions and commands see below,
+For Klipper actions and commands see below.

 ## Usage